+An ingrown toenail can arise on its own, from cutting the edges improperly, tight-fitting shoes or from trauma and fungal infections.
 Ingrown toenail pain ranges from dull to sharp depending upon the level of irritation and compression of the nail edge(s).

 A larger, softer shoe can relieve the direct or indirect pressure from ingrown toenails.
 Make sure that the shoe has enough room at the end about the width of your thumb and that the toe box (front of the shoe) is high enough to allow your toes to move freely.